D-anijel-S-tefanovic/Drawing-App-/README.md

 # Drawing-App-
-This is a Drawing App that can can draw simple geometrics shapes based on user choice
+This is a Drawing App that can can draw simple geometrics shapes based on user choice.